We want to direct you to the right website. Please tell us where you live.

 Taking a Step in the Right Direction

-Just over three years ago, author Kevin Klinkenberg moved to Savannah, GA from Kansas City, MO.
+A few years ago, Kevin moved to Savannah, Georgia, from Kansas City, Missouri.
 In large part, he chose his new home because he was seeking a truly walkable place to live.
-In Why I Walk, Kevin goes beyond the typical arguments against suburbia, showing how walking on a daily basis actively benefits:
+Going beyond the typical arguments against suburbia, he shows how walking on a daily basis has improved his health, finances, social life, and sense of personal freedom.

 Kevin Klinkenberg is the Principal Designer at K2 Urban Design.
 For more than two decades he has been working to create sustainable, sociable environments and walkable communities in cooperation with developers, cities and nonprofits.
 A huge fan of the sharing economy, Kevin recently established the car sharing company, Share Savannah, to help his neighbors realize their goals of living car-free or "car-light."
 He believes that the 21st century is a time to reclaim our lost traditions, connect better with each other and use our advanced technologies in ways that are much more human.
 Kevin blogs at www.kevinklinkenberg.com